jaszhix/tab-master-5000-extension/README.md

 - Manage tabs through icons or the right click menu.
 - Search tabs in the top search bar.
 - Option to sort tabs by website or alphabetical order, and apply the order to your Chrome window.
+- Adjust the size of the grid tiles.
 - Undo tab actions by pressing CTRL+Z, or through the context menu while a New Tab page is open.
 - View your bookmarks, history, and saved sessions in the grid view.
 The filtering and sorting options are available in these view modes.
+- Built in Chrome Apps and Extensions manager allows you to see all of your Apps/Extensions in a searchable and sortable grid view.
+You can change how apps launch, create app shortcuts, enable/disable, or uninstall them.
 - Add websites you do not want to view to a comma separated blacklist in Settings -> Preferences.
 Websites added to the blacklist will have their tabs closed under any circumstance.
 - Session manager built in for saving and restoring your current tab sessions.
 - Synchronize your saved sessions, and keep them persistently updated with the current Chrome window.
 - Tab sessions can be exported and imported.
-- Experimental: View a screenshot of each tab in the grid.
+- View a screenshot of each tab in the grid.
 Optionally enable screenshots to cover the background of a New Tab page when you hover over a tab tile.
-Enable in Settings -> Preferences.
+You can also adjust the strength of the blur effect on screenshot backgrounds in Preferences.

 ### Contributing
 Install node modules with ```npm install```, and start build-watch with ```gulp spawn-watch```.